12ff806/12ff806.github.io/_posts/2017-07-10-install-archlinux.md

 {::options auto_ids="false" /}

-create a arch linux installer usb drive
+Create a Arch Linux installer usb drive
 ---------------------------------------

 find out the name of your usb drive with lsblk. make sure that it is not mounted. run the following command, replacing /dev/sdx with your drive, e.g. /dev/sdb. (do not append a partition number, so do not use something like /dev/sdb1)